 Article 28: children have the right to a good quality education.

 Blended learning is understood as an approach that combines learning in school with distance learning, including online learning.
 At Barham Primary School, we expect blended learning to be in place so we can provide learning activities and learning opportunities through remote teaching to our pupils should any of our pupils be required to learn from home due to COVID 19.

-Barham intend to use G Suite’s Google Classroom as a platform for Blended Learning.
+Barham use G Suite’s Google Classroom as a platform for Blended Learning.
 G Suite is a set of education productivity tools created by Google and includes Google Classroom, Gmail, Google Docs and Google Drive.
-Pupils will use their G Suite accounts to access their Google Classroom to complete assignments, communicate with their teachers and access specific resources.
+Pupils use their G Suite accounts to access their Google Classroom to complete assignments, communicate with their teachers and access specific resources.

 Below are the 3 scenarios which will require Blended and/or Remote Learning.

 - School is open and children are in class.

 Google Classroom may be used to support lessons and weekly/holiday homework.

 - Self-isolating (on an individual basis possibly because of close contact testing positive)

 - Children will be provided with 10/14 days of learning that links to provision on offer in school

 - Teachers will upload daily core lessons taught face to face in class (Reading, English, Maths and Science) by lunchtime on the first day a student is absent.
 This is done by converting flipcharts into PDF or PowerPoint.
 Teachers will personalise and differentiate expected tasks to be completed.